almson/cuda-compiler-plugin/README.md

 Customize the option `nvccOptions` according to your needs.
 You can build ptx, cubin, and fatbin outputs.

-If you're using JCUDA and you have a Java wrapper class `src/main/java/MyClassThatCallsCuda.java` and its kernels are in `src/main/java/MyClassThatCallsCuda.cu`, you can load these kernels with:
+If you're using JCuda and you have a Java wrapper class `src/main/java/MyClassThatCallsCuda.java` and its kernels are in `src/main/java/MyClassThatCallsCuda.cu`, you can load these kernels with:

+    static {
         Class currentClass = new Object(){}.getClass().getEnclosingClass(); // Trick to get class in static method String fatbinPath = currentClass.getName().replace('.', '/') + ".fatbin";
         try( InputStream ptx = ClassLoader.getSystemResourceAsStream(fatbinPath) ) {
             cuModuleLoadData(module, IOUtils.toByteArray(ptx));
+        }
     }

 # Options